secretary-DFs/DF-Documents/althing_2013/motions_musings.md

 * Venturer Committee Liaison
 * Workers' Beer

-Nominations so far received (but not necessarily accepted) are:
+Nominations so far received and accepted are:

 * Anna Rathbone for International Opportunities
 * Ryan Hilson for Lay Member (which?)
 * Ryan Hilson for SWAN
 * Joe Flanagan for Projects
-* Rosie Pearce for MEST-UP
 * Alice Griggs for MEST-UP
 * Hufi Neibig for Zine Editor
 * Adi Childs for Workers' Beer
 * Zoë Fidler for Shadow Treasurer
 * Nick FitzGerald for Shadow Treasurer
-* Emily Pentreath for Events
 * Saskia Neibig for Campaigns
 * Naomi Wilkins for Training
 * Imogen Smith for Events